 Have a few motivational ploys to hand for when your progress hits a plateau.
 In the case of weight-loss targets, studies have found that the most effective plans are those where participants have to part with cash if they don’t meet their goals.
 Alternatively, set targets in tandem with a fellow cyclist.

-You’re more likely to stick to a planned training ride if you know you’ll be letting a mate down by skipping it – or giving him the advantage by leaving him to train when you’re not.
+You’re more likely to stick to a planned training ride if you know you’ll be letting a mate down by skipping it, or giving her or him the advantage by leaving them to train when you’re not.

 4. Start measuring — and do it on Mondays